trevormh/OpenPaymentSearch/README.md

 Copy and paste the following command to enable INFILE command loading:
 `SET GLOBAL local_infile=1;`

-Next, open the file 'initial_data_import.sql' located in the sql_scripts directory of this repository.
-Update the filepath to where your csv was downloaded.
+Next, open the file located at 'sql_files/initial_data_import.sql'.
+Copy/paste to a text editor and change the filepath to where your csv is downloaded.
 Copy/paste the command into your MySQL terminal to import the dataset.
 This may take 20+ minutes.

 **IMPORTANT - loading of the dataset must be completed before continuing to the next steps**

-In your terminal navigate root directory of this repository and enter the following command to add indexes to the database.
+Navigate back to the project root directory and enter the following command to add indexes to the database.
 This may take a few minutes:
 `php artisan UpdateDb:AddIndexes`

 Finally, enter the following command to indicate to the app that data has been loaded: